Orientation theory in arithmetic geometry: Orientation and characteristic classes

 \begin{num} Let $S$ be a scheme.
 We will assume that the scheme $\PP^n_S$ is pointed by the infinite point (of homogeneous coordinates $[0:...:0:1]$ to fix ideas).
 Then we get a tower of pointed $S$-schemes

 where $\iota_n$ denotes the embedding of the last $n$-th coordinates.
 The colimit of this tower in the category of pointed sheaves defines an object $\PP^\infty_S$ of the pointed homotopy category $\H(S)$ -- see \cite{MV}.
-We still denote by $\iota_1:\PP^1_S \rightarrow \PP^\infty_S$ the map of the homotopy category induced obvious embeddings.
+We still denote by $\iota_1:\PP^1_S \rightarrow \PP^\infty_S$ the induced map in the homotopy category.